nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Let's say after changing the name, you want to save your changes.
 ![Cursor back to commandbox](images/screenshots/SaveCommandBefore.png)
 <br/>
-Key in <code>save</code> and press enter to save the changes.
+Key in <code>save</code> and press Enter to save the changes.
 <br/>
 ![Save command after](images/screenshots/SaveCommandAfter.png)
 <br/>
 This saves the changes you made and updates the details of a fosterer or adds a new fosterer with the details (depending on the command used to open the UI).

 #### Exiting the profile page
-Entering <code>exit</code> closes the profile page and leads you back to the main view.
+Entering <code>exit</code> closes the profile page and leads you back to the main window.
 Attempting to exit without saving your changes will give you a warning message, advising you to save your changes.

 **1. Changes are saved** <br/>